Soviet Air Force and Soviet Naval Air Force were fundamental in the blockade of the Finnish coasts, sinking merchants that violated the block.

 6 July 1941 German pathmaker Sperrbrecher-6 damaged.

-13 July 1941 German ferry Deutschland sunk (also light damages on other units, including barges).
+13 July 1941 German ferry Deutschland sunk (also light damages on other units, including barges) by DB-3 bomber.

 23 July 1941 German auxiliary minesweeper R-3131 sunk by aerial-dropped mine.